 From Conflict 2 Connection - Breaking the Abuse Cycle

 Are you familiar with what abuse looks like?
-The conflict that Judgment, Criticism and Blame – the silencing components of abuse, the powerlessness, trauma, and depression they create?
+The conflict that Judgment, Criticism, Blame and Shame – the silencing components of abuse, the powerlessness, trauma, and depression they create?

 The impact in society is insidious and damaging – we see it in homes, workplaces, schools, and organisations, and continues today from those who continue to strip people of their power, of their humanity.